SquareRootTwo/Diffusion-Policy-Collision-Avoidance/README.md

 ```

 ## Simulating the Models

+To download the pretrained weights of all the models click [here](https://polybox.ethz.ch/index.php/s/FkFascQtfakkaHI).

 First provide the correct timestamp from the training run together with the `model_type` ("unet" or "transformer") in `EvalConfig` class.
 Then run the script